fetzerch/hp-n54l-drivers/README.md

 when a new kernel is installed.

 The content of this repository has to be copied to `/usr/src/hp-n54l-<VERSION>`.
-The following command install the DKMS
+The following commands install the DKMS
 module:

     # dkms add -m hp-n54l -v <VERSION>